apache/spark/docs/sql-migration-guide.md

 - Since Spark 4.0, MySQL JDBC datasource will read SMALLINT as ShortType, while in Spark 3.5 and previous, it was read as IntegerType.
 MEDIUMINT UNSIGNED is read as IntegerType, while in Spark 3.5 and previous, it was read as LongType.
 To restore the previous behavior, you can cast the column to the old type.
 - Since Spark 4.0, MySQL JDBC datasource will read FLOAT as FloatType, while in Spark 3.5 and previous, it was read as DoubleType.
 To restore the previous behavior, you can cast the column to the old type.
 - Since Spark 4.0, MySQL JDBC datasource will read BIT(n > 1) as BinaryType, while in Spark 3.5 and previous, read as LongType.
 To restore the previous behavior, set `spark.sql.legacy.mysql.bitArrayMapping.enabled` to `true`.
+- Since Spark 4.0, MySQL JDBC datasource will write ShortType as SMALLINT, while in Spark 3.5 and previous, write as INTEGER.
+To restore the previous behavior, you can replace the column with IntegerType whenever before writing.

 ## Upgrading from Spark SQL 3.5.1 to 3.5.2